 Students admitted into the Engineering program directly from secondary school will take the first-year curriculum.
+Students identified as being eligible to take Biomedical Engineering Program content in first year will receive a modified first year timetable.

 The typical transfer program is appropriate for most students transferring into the Faculty from the first year of a science program at UBC or another university or college.
 Applicants with more than 26 credits of engineering transfer credit may be eligible for second-year engineering.
 See Admission from a Post-Secondary Institution.